-Several soldiers have served the Siachen.
+Several soldiers had served the Siachen.
 And so did my friend’s brother who passed away while he was posted at the Siachen in 2004.
 My friend wanted me to put that note in the snow in remembrance of her brother.
-I took that note and put it in snow.
 I even clicked its picture in Leh because we were not allowed to carry a camera after that.

 That moment was the most precious for me.
-It was so touching to have memories with someone who is no more present in this world and fulfill someone’s wishes that she might have not been able to do.
+It was so touching to have memories with someone who is no more present in this world and fulfill someone’s wishes.

-Ohh hands down that would be with my father.
-Whenever I used to practice at my mom’s place in Delhi, my father would always wake up at 4 in the morning to ensure that I didn’t miss my training.
+Ohh hands down, it is my father.
+Whenever I used to practice at my mom’s place in Delhi, my father would always wake up at four in the morning to ensure that I didn’t miss my training.
 The amount of hard work he had put in was what motivated me when I had my ‘I give up’ moments.